-When does #baby ’s first tooth appear and in which order do the rest of the teeth appear?
+When does Your Baby ’s first tooth appear and in which order do the rest of the teeth appear?

 Babies have temporary teeth called primary or deciduous teeth, and they play an important role.

-When will you see #baby ’s first tooth?
+When will you see Your Baby ’s first tooth?